Extensor Tendon Injury

 Causes and Risk Factors

-Extensor tendon injuries commonly result from:
+In most cases, extensor tendon injuries result from:

 - Deep cuts or lacerations to the back of the hand